Get 25% OFF On Coursera Plus

 • Music

 It is a remarkable feat to cover all of these work fields.
-But these are just the fields in which Udemy provides specialized courses.
+However, these are just the fields in which Udemy provides specialized courses.
 Many other high-rated courses on the platform belong to different work fields.

-On the other hand, Coursera’s preferred field of courses is the ones that are related to industrial usage.
-Since most of its courses are provided by renowned institutions, you won’t find courses on it that can help you in your generic hobbies.
-Most of its courses are specialization-based and require complete dedication instead of the general interest.
+On the other hand, Coursera’s preferred field of courses are those related to industrial usage.
+Since most of its courses are provided by renowned institutions, you won’t find courses that can help you with your hobbies.

 Coursera - Courses